OfficeDev/outlook-dev-docs/docs/actionable-messages/email-dev-dashboard.md

 Self-service of registrations is available for registrations that use the following scopes.

 - **Test Users**: The registration request is auto-approved for your test users you specify.
 This will enable actionable emails from your service sent to test users.
+-**Organization**: This registration request will be sent to your organization's administrators with Exchange administrator permissions.
+The Exchange administrator with those permissions will be able to review and approve your request.

 Once the submission is approved, whether auto-approved or by your administrator, it will take up to 24 hours for the registration to take effect.